 The 2006 Black Sears Estate Zinfandel shows a nose that is decidedly fruit driven including red plum, red cherry (think cherry pie), raspberry and well-integrated notes of spice that become more prominent as this wine opens, including cinnamon and clove.
 It is a fairly soft wine throughout and doesn’t have any overbearing peppery characteristics often associated with a “bolder” Zinfandel.
 Notes of pepper and toasted oak are picked up more on the smooth finish rather than on the mid palate.
 This is not a heavy wine and should pair well with and not dominate any of a number of grilled meats.

-Their Cabernet Sauvignon tends to age longer than most current releases on the market both in barrel (all new French oak) and in bottle.
+Their Cabernet Sauvignon tends to be aged longer than most current releases on the market both in barrel and in bottle.

 The 2014 Black Sears Estate Cabernet Sauvignon is fairly dark in the glass; it shows sweet fruit aromatics, along with notes of sweaty leather, dust, chocolate, cassis, black currant and baking spice.
 There is certainly a savory component to the bouquet including dried herbs.
 Supple across the palate, this wine is very well balanced and has been so since its youth.
 Perhaps this is a product of the vintage as many of the 2013 wines we have tried from Napa Valley have not been so approachable in their youth.
 Both red and darker fruits show on the palate anchored by fine-grained tannins that are slightly chalky and chewy at the same time.